ManchesterBioinference/Scasat/README.md

 If you have anaconda installed and using jupyter from anaconda then you can install the tools with the following anaconda commands
 * samtools: conda install -c bioconda samtools
 * bedtools: conda install -c bioconda bedtools
-* macs2: conda install -c bioconda macs2 (please note that macs2 only runs on python2.7 so you have to create a python2.7 environment if you are using python3)
+* macs2: sudo apt install macs
 * bowtie2: conda install -c bioconda bowtie2
 * picard: conda install -c bioconda picard
 * trimmomatic: conda install -c faircloth-lab trimmomatic